The collective views of Canadian Quakers

 Northern Spirit Radio recently conducted a very interesting interview with Maxine about Refusing to be Enemies.
 There are many reviews of the book available online as well, like this one from Friends Journal and this one by Dave Greenfield of Saskatoon Monthly Meeting.

 Also highly recommended is When the Rain Returns (2004).
-This book chronicles the observations of the members of the International Quaker Working Party on Israel and Palestine during their visit to the region.
+While dated, this book is still very useful in sharing a balanced set of observations from the members of the International Quaker Working Party on Israel and Palestine during their visit to the region.
 Rick McCutcheon, a Canadian Friend, was a member of the working party, and has contributed a chapter.
 The book is informed by Quaker principles, one of which is that in crafting a settlement, all interested parties must be consulted.
 The introductory chapter provides a balanced history of the region.
 Here is a one-page review of the book.

 These books may be ordered from the Quaker Book Service as well as other retailers.